Cost of goods sold: What it is and how to calculate COGS

 - COGS is tied to the direct costs of producing or purchasing goods that customers buy, like inventory, raw materials for manufacture, and people working on manufacturing goods or delivering services.

-COGS directly affects your business’s gross profit since you’re subtracting it from your business income (IRS website) to calculate the gross margin.
+COGS directly affects your business’s gross profit since you’re subtracting it from your business income to calculate the gross margin.
 It therefore helps you monitor production costs and gauge your profitability.

-However, operational costs get subtracted from your gross profit to determine your operating income – also known as your earnings before interest and tax (EBIT) – to reflect the cost of managing and running your business overall.
+However, you subtract operating costs from your gross profit to work out your operating income, also known as earnings before interest and tax (EBIT).
+This shows the cost of managing and running your business overall.

 Tips for managing and reducing COGS